ivan-hc/AM/README.md

 `sudo app install $PROGRAM`

 The script will create:
-- a /opt/$PROGRAM folder containing the standalone app, a file of basic info named `about`, an uninstaller script named `remove` and maybe other files related to the automatic updates;
+- a /opt/$PROGRAM folder containing the standalone app, an uninstaller script named `remove` and other files (maybe related to the automatic updates);
 - a symlink of /opt/$PROGRAM/$YOUR-APP-AND-HELPERS to a $PATH (ie /usr/local/bin, /usr/bin, /bin, /usr/local/games, /usr/games...);
 - the icon, that can be placed, for example, in /usr/share/pixmaps or /usr/share/icons (optional for command line tools);
 - the launcher in /usr/share/applications (optional for command line tools).